-Our Annual "Recognizing Genius" Scholar Awards Luncheon will be help on
+Our Annual "Recognizing Genius" Scholar Awards Luncheon will be held on

 Each year the Oregon Chapter honors its scholars at the "Recognizing Genius" Scholar Awards Luncheon.